 - Eligible Project Worksheets are obligated and funding is disbursed through

-Cal EMA to the applicant.
+Cal OES to the applicant.

 Current Applicant's Briefing Schedule